BenHenderson09/Flappy-Bird-Neuro-Evolution/README.md

 This, however, does not work very well.
 The "children" are simply copying their parents exactly, there is no natural change in genetics.
 This is where mutation comes in.
 Firstly a mutation rate, or probability, is defined.
 This mutation rate is the probability that a weight in the child's neural network will be changed.
-Then the program loops through each weight in the netwok and changes a percentage of weights.
+Then the program loops through each weight in the network and changes a percentage of weights.
 This performs the mutation needed for the bird's to stumble upon new ways to improve their score, this is the main function of a genetic algorithm.